emannavarro/CS_149_OS_Project/README.md

 The process manager executes the next instruction of the currently running simulated process on receiving a Q command from the commander process.
 Note that this execution is completely confined to the Cpu data structure, i.e. PcbTable is not accessed.

-Instructions S, A and D update the integer value stored in Cpu.
+Instructions S, A and D update the integer userInteger stored in Cpu.
 Instruction B moves the currently running simulated process to the blocked state and moves a process from the ready state to the running state.
 This will result in a context switch.
 Instruction E terminates the currently running simulated process, frees up all memory (e.g. program array) associated with that process and updates the PcbTable.
 A simulated process from the ready state is moved to running state.
 This also results in a context switch.

 Instruction F results in the creation of a new simulated process.
 A new entry is created in the PcbTable for this new simulated process.
 A new (unique) process id is assigned and the parent process id is process id of the parent simulated process.
-Start time is set to the current Time value and CPU time used so far is set to 0.
-The program array and integer value of the new simulated process are a copy of the program array and integer value of the parent simulated process.
+Start time is set to the current Time userInteger and CPU time used so far is set to 0.
+The program array and integer userInteger of the new simulated process are a copy of the program array and integer userInteger of the parent simulated process.
 The new simulated process has the same priority as the parent simulated process.
-The program counter value of the new simulated process is set to the instruction immediately after the F instruction, while the program counter value of the of the parent simulated process is set to n instructions after the next instruction (instruction immediately after F. The new simulated process is created in the ready state.
+The program counter userInteger of the new simulated process is set to the instruction immediately after the F instruction, while the program counter userInteger of the of the parent simulated process is set to n instructions after the next instruction (instruction immediately after F. The new simulated process is created in the ready state.
 Finally, the R instruction results in replacing the process image of the currently running simulated process.
-Its program array is overwritten by the code in file filename, program counter value is set to 0, and integer value is undefined.
+Its program array is overwritten by the code in file filename, program counter userInteger is set to 0, and integer userInteger is undefined.
 Note that all these changes are made only in the Cpu data structure.
 Process id, parent process id, start time, CPU time used so far, state, and priority remain unchanged.

 ## Process manager: Scheduling ##